csev/dj4e/assn/dj4e_ads1.md

     10 rows in set (0.00 sec)
     mysql>

-Your list of tables might have more or less tables.
-To reset things, just run the command `DROP TABLE ads_ad;` once for every table in the list.
-From time to time run `SHOW TABLES;` to see where things are going.
-You want to drop every table.
+Then we will get rid of the `ads_ad` table and its associated migration records:

-If you try to drop a table and it complains about a foreign key constraint - skip dropping the table and keep dropping the rest of the tables.
-When you get to the end to a `SHOW TABLES;` again and start dropping the remaining tables until you have none.
+    mysql> DROP TABLE ads_ad;
-This happens because when you have a one-many relationship and a foreign key you need to drop the "many" table (i.e. autos) before you can drop the "one" table (i.e. makes).
+    mysql> DELETE FROM django_migrations WHERE app='ads';

-Once you have no more tables, go back to the bash shell and run the following commands:
+Then, in the bash shell, you can remove and re-make the migrations

     cd ~/django_projects/mysite
-    rm */migrations/00*
+    rm ads/migrations/00*

-Then go back to step 9 and pick up with the `makemigrations` step.
-Since your database is completely empty - you will need to re-add any `createuser` accounts and/or the accounts which are needed for the autograder to work.
+Then go back to step 9 and pick up with the `makemigrations` and `migrate` steps as well as `createuser` is needed.

 <script>
 var d= new Date();